schenke-io/schenke-io/README.md

 - 👋 Hi, I’m @schenke-io
 - 👀 I’m interested in PHP and JavaScript
 - 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on plugins
+- 💞️ I’m looking to collaborate on packages
 - 📫 How to reach me https://www.schenke.io

 <!---